Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/requirements/non_functional/_index.md

 **Requirement:** Page load should be less than 1 second

 #### Capacity
+The different solutions have different capacity requirements.

+The requirement

 ### Reliability
+Reliablity requirements says something about how often users will experience system errors.

+The requirement is that less than 1% of the users will experience errors.

 #### Availability
 The solutions need to be available 24/7.